Aryan: Transition to racial biology

 Arthur de Gobineau, author of the influential Essay on the Inequality of the Human Races (1853–1855), viewed the white race (and particularly its Aryan branch) as the only truly civilized one, conceiving cultural decline and miscegenation as intimately intertwined.
 Relocating the Aryans' origins from Asia to northern Europe, Gobineau argued that the ancient Aryans (an offshoot of the 'white race') had spread across the world and founded the great civilizations of antiquity, before degenerating through intermixture with the 'inferior' indigenous populations, which he saw as the primary cause of civilizational decay.
 The last 'pure' Aryans, he believed, were the Germanics.
 Gobineau divided humanity into three 'primary races' (white, yellow, and black) classifying both Aryans and Semites within the white race.
-In the decades following his work, however, the term Aryan increasingly came to be used in racialist discourse as a synonym for non-Jewish, a development that marked the transition from Gobineau's theory of racial hierarchy to the explicitly antisemitic Aryan ideology of the late 19th century.
+In the decades following his work, however, the term Aryan increasingly came to be used in racialist discourse as a synonym for non-Jewish, a development that marked the transition from Gobineau's theory of racial hierarchy to the explicitly anti-Semitic Aryan ideology of the late 19th century.

 Aryan race and antisemitism

 Christian Lassen (1800–1876), a student of Schlegel, glorified the ancient Aryans as "the most gifted" and "perfect in talent", attributing to them an unparalleled cultural and intellectual refinement.
-He contrasted the Aryans with the Semites, helping establish an intellectual dichotomy between the two groups that would later take on racial overtones.
+He contrasted the Aryans with the Semites, helping establish an intellectual dichotomy between the two groups that would later take on racial overtones by subsequent writers on the topic.
 In this tradition, French orientalist Ernest Renan (1823–1892) portrayed the Semites as 'non-Aryans' and the Aryans as a creative and progressive race destined to lead human civilization.
 Similarly, Swiss linguist Adolphe Pictet (1799–1875) described the Aryans as the providential race and direct ancestors of Europeans.
 Influenced by Lassen and Renan, he depicted a fundamental moral and spiritual opposition between the Semitic and the superior Aryan peoples.